Tsimwi/Teaching-HEIGVD-AMT-2019-Project-Two/doc/apiImplementation.md

 ### Swagger and bottom-up

 First we had to define our APIs using swagger and an YAML file.
-From this file we were able to generate JAVA code using the "spring-fox" plug in, this technique is called "Bottom-up".
+From this file we were able to generate JAVA code using the "spring-fox" plug in, this technique is called "top-down".
 Here is an example of the swagger file:

 ```yaml
 swagger: '2.0'